Configuration

 • Works for all systems (NES, PC, Game Boy, etc.)

-• F8 (Save Project): Save current configuration to .hemu file
+• File → Save Project: Save current configuration to .hemu file

 • Saves only relevant mount points for the system